GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 uint64_t add (uint64_t x, uint64_t y) { return x + y; }
 ```

-We will type-check the rest of the function in that file, plus some
+We will type-check the rest of the functions in that file, plus some
 recursive functions later in the tutorial.